Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 11.00.56 UTC
+- WIB: Minggu, 30 November 2025 11.40.04 UTC
-- WITA: Minggu, 30 November 2025 12.00.56 UTC
+- WITA: Minggu, 30 November 2025 12.40.04 UTC
-- WIT: Minggu, 30 November 2025 13.00.56 UTC
+- WIT: Minggu, 30 November 2025 13.40.04 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: nature
+Kategori: success